 - Step 1.
-Set SDAnOFM=1 and SDAnRSP=1, the SD Operational Amplifier n is now under the input offset Calibration mode, S0 and S2 are on.
-To make sure the $V{AnOS}$ as minimal as possible after calibration, the input reference voltage in calibration should be the same as input DC operating voltage in normal operation. - Step 2.
+Set SDAnOFM=1 and SDAnRSP=1, the SD Operational Amplifier n is now under the input offset Calibration mode.
+To make sure the V{AnOS} as minimize as possible after calibration, the input reference voltage in calibration should be the same as input DC operating voltage in normal operation. - Step 2.
 Set SDAnOF[5:0]=000000 and then read the SDAnO bit. - Step 3.
 Increase the SDAnOF[5:0] value by 1 and then read the SDAnO bit.